GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/README.md

 - Browse the weekly discussion files for detailed analysis and examples
 - Review peer replies and responses to see collaborative learning
 - Use referenced materials for deeper understanding
-- Connect on [LinkedIn](https://www.linkedin.com/in/gabrielle-r-dominguez) for more project management and data-driven insights
+- Let's keep the conversation going: connect with me on [LinkedIn](https://www.linkedin.com/in/gabrielle-r-dominguez) for more project management and data-driven insights

+---

+## About Me

+I am Gabrielle Dominguez, a PMP & CSM-certified project manager and a student at Florida Southern College pursuing a Bachelor of Science in Business Administration and Business Analytics.
+I focus on leveraging data and analytics to optimize project outcomes and business performance.

+**I am actively seeking opportunities to leverage these skills and contribute meaningful value.**

 ---